sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

 #ALIAS

 You can make your queries easier to read using an alias.
-Aliases in SQL use the keyword AS.
+Aliases in SQL use the keyword `AS`.

 ```sql
 SELECT * FROM products